Domestic safety programs and community awareness

 - press advertising

-- sponsorship of and attending major community events throughout the year targeting specific seasonal and cultural activities.
+- sponsorship of and attendance at major community events throughout the year targeting specific seasonal and cultural activities.